 Sport is at the heart of school life, providing every student with the opportunity to fulfil their dreams, aspirations and need to have a physically active lifestyle.

 Extensive grounds and facilities enable a wide variety of sports to be played with the opportunity to take part in many extra-curricular clubs available to all students.

-The curriculum provides the students with the opportunity to develop their skills, understanding and interest in a host sporting experiences.
+The curriculum provides the students with the opportunity to develop their skills, understanding and interest in sporting experiences.

-The department has eight highly qualified and enthusiastic physical education teachers ably supported by a number of specialist sports coaches from local professional clubs and national sporting governing bodies.
+The department has highly qualified and enthusiastic physical education teachers, ably supported by a number of specialist sports coaches from local professional clubs and national sporting governing bodies.
 This wealth of experience allows students to have the opportunities to compete at year, district, county, regional, and national level.

 At the heart of our philosophy is the desire to provide each of our students with the opportunity to access high quality physical education in our warm and friendly community.